pydio/pydio-sync-java/README.md

 ## Server requirements : v4.2.0+ & PHP rsync extension

 It is not mandatory, but to get a low bandwith consumption, you should enable the use of the rsync algorithm on the server.
 This is done by installating the *PECL Rsync extension* (http://pecl.php.net/package/rsync), that interfaces PHP with the librsync functions (namely rdiff and all its declinaisons).
-This is not so easy to install, but was currently successfully tested on Debian 6.
+This is not so easy to install, but was currently successfully tested on Debian 6, CentOS5 and CentOS6.
 Please report (by creating a "Feature" issue) if you could successfully install it on other distributions.
 Windows Server users, we will add some link to rdiff.exe , but it's not done yet.

 Once this is installed, make sure that the repository has the "Meta Source" *meta.filehasher* enabled.